 You pay a premium to an insurance company for whatever you want to insure, and in turn, if something goes wrong, they will take care of it for you financially.

 The first step in understanding what kind of insurance you really need is to understand why you buy insurance.

 - If you are buying insurance to protect something that would not really impact your life, or that you can handle yourself using savings, then you probably don't need that insurance.

-- If you are buying insurance to protect your livelihood, your living conditions, or your family's financial stability because you would not be able to have the same kind of financial compensation otherwise, then you are probably making a good choice in buying the insurance.
+- If you are buying insurance to protect your livelihood, your living conditions, or your family's financial stability because you would not be able to maintain your quality of living due to the financial impact it would have on you if you suffered a loss, then you are probably making a good choice in buying insurance.

 7 Kinds of Insurance to Budget For:

 - Personal Property Home and Contents Insurance

 - Additional Living Expense Insurance (included with residential insurance)